hAmbreen02/deNOVOEnrich/README.md

            			        AtCopia93_loci.bed or AtCopia93_flanking_sequence.fa)
---somatic             Coverage threshold to call somatic insertions (Default = 5) --heritable           Coverage threshold to call non-reference segregating insertions (Default = 30) --mononucl_repeat    Bed file with coordinates of monomeric repeats of reference genome --CORES               Number of threads to use
+--somatic             Coverage threshold to call somatic insertions (Default = 5) --heritable           Coverage threshold to call non-reference segregating insertions (Default = 30) --mononucl_repeat    Bed file with coordinates of mononucleotide repeats of reference genome --CORES               Number of threads to use
 --help | -h           Display this help message</pre>